 Setting goals correctly are one of the keys to happiness

-Writing goals down is one of the essential keys to happiness and starting points to living a meaningful life.
-Words have the power to create a better future.
-Add to this knowing your ‘why’ you want this goal is also important.
-Taking action, ticking off the small wins along the way and rewarding yourself is necessary as well.
+Writing goals down is one of the essential keys to happiness and foundations for living a meaningful life.
+Words have the power to shape and positively influence a better future.
+Knowing precisely why you want your goal is also important.
+Connecting with the core feeling this gives you provides the fuel for action and staying focused despite obstacles and potential distractions along the way.
+Ticking off the small wins along the way, acknowledging them and rewarding yourself are also essentials.

-I know in the past, coming from a goal-setting sporting background, sometimes the achievement of the goal was such a focus that it almost became an obsession.
-I was probably guilty of forgetting to enjoy the journey and smell the roses along the way some of the time.
-But it was awesome and a huge sense of achievement when I raced well!
+I know in the past, coming from a goal-setting sporting background, sometimes the achievement of the goal became such a major focus that it almost became an obsession.
+I was probably guilty of forgetting to enjoy the journey and smell the roses along the way at times.
+However, it was always awesome and created a huge sense of achievement when I raced well!

-Research that has studied the attainment of goals, correlates with this.
-Studies showed the feeling of success or failure concerning goals was shown to be short-lived.
+Research that has studied the attainment of goals, correlates this.
+Studies show that the feeling of success or failure concerning goals is often short-lived.
 A psychologist, Philip Brickman demonstrated this by looking at the levels of happiness people had after winning the lottery.
 Within a period as short as a month, lottery winners return to their base levels of well-being.
 If they were unhappy before winning they will remain so.
 While this is no excuse to give up on goal setting, I think it highlights the importance of being aware of why we want the goal in the first place.